dcavusoglu/dcavusoglu/README.md

 - 👋 Hi, I’m Duygu!
 - 👩🏻‍💻 For over 12 years, I worked as an English teacher.
 I’m interested in fullstack web development.
 - 🌱 I have done Le Wagon Fullstack Web Development Bootcamp!
-I’m currently learning more JavaScript and React.
+I’m fond of life-long learning.
 - 👀 I’m looking to collaborate on new projects.
 - 📫 Send me an email to contact!